pupilfirst/wd101-scripts/README.md

 ## L7.
 Functions

 Unchanged from v1.
 Content is on Pupilfirst LMS.
 ## L8.
-Create a survey form with Validations
+Create a registration form with Validations

 1. [Why should you learn about the HTML Form element and Form data](./building-web-forms/why-html-forms)
 2. [First Steps with Forms and Form Elements](./building-web-forms/form-and-form-elements)